Do I have to Pay Employees for Snow Days?

 We have had a large volume of clients asking, ‘do I have to pay employees for snow days’, so we thought it would be a great opportunity to answer this question once and for all.

 The short answer is that you do not need to pay the employee if they are unable to attend work.
 The responsibility for employees getting to work does not lie with the employer.

 Give employee options

-Despite the fact that you do not need to pay employees for snow days, it’s important that you give options.
+Despite the fact that you do not need to offer employee compensation, it’s important that you give options.
 This is a stressful time for everyone and it is important that you support your team during this time.

 Working from home